True sustainability pertains to a holistic system that maintains its own capacity by using techniques that allow for continual reuse of resources.

 Building technologies to be considered in attaining optimal sustainability include improved construction and inspection techniques to achieve more efficient walls, foundations and roofs, high-performance windows and doors; day-lighting while minimizing cooling loads; and architectural coatings that scatter and reflect ultraviolet, visible, and near-infrared radiation to reduce solar gain, or that minimize unwanted heat loss.
 The foundation of your home is the first stage of any building, so needs to be decided on promptly and before anything else.
 Screw piles are something that is being used more and more for the base of homes and work extremely well for house foundations.
 This may be a decision you make in your endeavor to reach sustainability.

 System components such as heating, ventilation, and air conditioning (HVAC); lighting; and appliances all make a significant contribution to overall building energy use.
+As a result, you could be putting more of your money into paying these types of bills.
+By continuously tracking your energy usage, it will help you to come to the conclusion about whether you need to switch energy providers or not, which could be important if you’re using a significant amount of energy in these areas.
 Intelligent buildings, which apply a range of integrated, microprocessor-based measurement and control technologies to improve the home environment and functionality for occupants, can help to reduce energy load.
 Reducing your energy load will also be a great way for people to save money on their energy bills as well.
 Another way to help you save money on your energy bills is to use a company like Startex Power.
 You might be pleasantly surprised by how much money you can save by switching providers.